What to do if you want to have courses that you want to sell (premium courses) and subscribers-only courses (lead magnet courses) at the same time?

 Setting up the Access Restrictions

 Then, you will need to look for the service that you want to use in order to set the restriction.
-You will see a list with all of the plugins/services that are available, after you've set them up on your site.
-Here is an example of how this might look like:
+You will see a list with all of the plugins/services that are available after you've set them up on your site.
+Here is an example of what this might look like:

 In the case of courses that you want to sell, you will have to select either the "SendOwl Product" here or the "SendOwl Bundle", depending on what you want to protect the course with: